Requesting Supports and Assistance

 What kind of assistance is available?

 Our services and assistance are free and customized to the student's needs and requests.
 We will review with you any immediate and pressing needs that could potentially stop or otherwise negatively affect you from completing your academic goals.
-Financial awards will be determined on a "first come/first serve" basis and approval of additional requests from a student within the same semester are not guaranteed.
-In order to enable us to assist as many students as possible, we may reserve the right to limit financial assistance to once per student per semester.
+Emergency basic needs financial requests will be reviewed on a "first come/first served" basis with priority given to first time requests.
+Approval of an emergency basic needs financial request is not guaranteed in full or in part.
+In order for GCC’s WRC/Basic Needs office to assist as many students as possible, we may reserve the right to limit financial assistance to once per student per life-time GCC enrollment.
 Financial awards do not have to be repaid.

 What is the process for getting help and support?